latest nhpb_banner 1__compressed

 Affordable daycare near you.

 Find an affordable daycare provider for your kid(s), including infants, toddlers, newborns or a child of any age.
-There are free non-profit and government sponsored tools that can be used.
-The name of the program may change by state or local government agency, but the free to use system is known as the Child Care Resource & Referral Service, or CCR&R. Locate affordable daycare centers near you, using the CCR&R online site and find details below.
+There are non-profit and government sponsored tools that can be used.
+The name of the program may change by state or local government agency, but the free to use system is known as the Child Care Resource & Referral Service, or CCR&R. Locate low-cost child care near you.

-It will generally be available as an online tool that people can navigate to find an inexpensive or cheap, yet high quality, daycare center in their local town or city.
-There are also other assistance programs for parents at the Child Care Resource and Referral Service, including details on social services, food for kids, government aid and more.
+The CCR&R online site is free to use and covers all states, counties, sites and towns.
+It will help parents find an inexpensive or cheap, yet high quality, daycare center in their local town or city.
+There are also other assistance programs for parents at the Child Care Resource and Referral Service, including details on social services, food for kids, government benefits and more.

 As any parent knows, whether they are low or high income, it is very difficult to not only pay for daycare, but it is also challenging to find someone to watch your child while at work or while the parent is in class.
 Some people even need cheap (but quality) care for before or after-school or during holidays, such as summer vacations.
 There can be many reasons why someone is trying to locate an inexpensive daycare center for their kids or infants, and the local government CCR&R will satisfy all of the requests.